Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling

-In a shot-based optimization, a proven strategy~\cite{rudolph2023trainability} is to adopt an implicit cost function such as the Maximum Mean Discrepancy (MMD) with a carefully chosen, qubit‐scaling Gaussian kernel, to avoid shot‐induced barren‐plateaus.
+In a shot-based optimization, a proven strategy~\cite{rudolph2023trainability} is to adopt an implicit cost function such as the Maximum Mean Discrepancy (MMD) with a carefully chosen, qubit‐scaling Gaussian kernel, to avoid shot‐induced barren plateaus.
 However, in this work, rather than focusing on the intricacies of the training or optimization procedures, which are themselves very active areas of research in quantum machine learning~(QML) and quantum optimization~\cite{Cerezo_2022,Abbas_2024,Fontana_2024}, we concentrate on whether the PQC architecture can express the complexities of the target integral's structure, therefore providing a suitable proposal PDF for IS.
 To that end, we assume ideal training conditions to carry out state preparation.
 By using a statevector simulator, we have exact access to all probabilities.
 Consequently, we can employ the KL divergence without encountering shot-induced trainability issues.

-We proceed to introduce the architecture of the PQC used for the training.
+We proceed to introduce the architecture of the PQC used in the Results subsections \hyperref[sec:4.2.1]{One-loop pentagon Feynman integral in the Loop-Tree Duality} and \hyperref[sec:4.2.2]{Multi-peak Benchmark Integrals} .
 We employ an all-to-all connectivity approach that contains two-qubit gates and single qubit gates.
 Each two-qubit gate carries a tunable parameter, and the combination with the single qubit gates defines one layer.
 The form of the unitary operators are:

 where the first product runs over all distinct pairs of qubits and $k$ labels a distinct Pauli operator with $k \in \{X,Y,Z\}$.
 The total number of parameters per layer is $n(n-1)/2+3n\sim\mathcal{O}(n^2)$, where $n$ is the number of qubits.
 The architecture of the PQC is illustrated in Fig.~\ref{fig:qc}.